StevenBlack/vocab/million-dollar-words.md

 Often confused to mean first-born or heir apparent.
 In fact, it means ancestor.

+### Principle Of Humanity
+Every single person is exactly what you would be if you were them.
+This includes your political opponents.
+So instead of dismissing them as evil or stupid, maybe seek to understand the circumstances that led them to their conclusions.

 ### pristine
 Most commonly, works of art or antiques in perfect condition are described as pristine.
 A photograph that has no creases, tears or stains is pristine.
 When